claudiarosel/one-page-business-website/README.md

 # one-page-business-website
-One-Page website for a small business, totally responsible and with different sections
+One-Page website for a small business, totally responsive design It includes different sections and a google form that doesn't requiere database